Our Qualifications

 Former Chairperson, Jefferson County kindergarten teachers

-Mother of three children
+Mother of three children and 3 grandchildren

 Awards: